Ray-F/webauthn-demo/README.md

 yarn workspace @webauthn-demo/server dev
 ```

-Navigate to [http://localhost:5137](http://localhost:5137) to access the local development environment.
+Navigate to [http://localhost:5173](http://localhost:5173) to access the local development environment.

+IMPORTANT: This must be `localhost` and not any other equivalent (e.g. 127.0.0.1) or else the WebAuthn API
+will not let the demo run, as the API standard does not support non HTTPS contexts other than the explicit 'localhost'